 The Road beckons a diverse group of young adults to spend a year in community as companions on a journey of holy adventure and purposeful, active engagement with vulnerable and marginalized people in the city of Atlanta and on an adventure of heart, mind and spirit.

 Fellows work 32 hours each week in settings committed to reconciliation, justice, advocacy and service.
+Road fellows also work 3 hours per week in one of the Emmaus House programs that serve the Peoplestown community.
 One day a week is devoted to spiritual discernment and reflection, leadership development, and community action in the neighborhoods of urban Atlanta.

 The Road provides housing and utilities, health insurance, stipends for personal expenses, food, and public transportation and a bonus at the end of the year for successful completion of the fellowship year.